 Understanding Your Runway

 Knowing your burn rate is only useful if you apply your knowledge to long-term planning.
-You can take your burn rate and divide it by the total cash reserves.
+One way to do this is to use the burn rate to calculate your runway, or the amount of time you have before you run out of cash based on how much money you have in the bank.
+To calculate your runway, divide your burn rate by the total cash reserves.
 This calculation lets you figure out how long your company has to survive on your current bank balance.
-If your company has a burn rate of $5,000 per month and a cash balance of $75,000, your company can survive for 15 more months before you run out of money.
+If your company has a burn rate of $5,000 per month and a cash balance of $75,000, your company can survive for 15 more months before you run out of money at your current rate.

 How to Change Your Burn Rate

-You can slow your burn rate by spending less money or increasing revenue.
+If your burn rate shows you’re using up your cash reserves too quickly, you may need to slow your burn rate by spending less money or increasing revenue.
+Continuing to spend at the high burn rate may cause you to run out of cash before you can increase your sales enough to cover your expenses.
 If you shift your expenses to a fixed-cost structure, you increase the risk profile of your company, but this lets you keep more profit as your company expands and decreases your overall burn rate.
-You can monitor receivables by shorting your payment terms or offering additional ways for vendors to pay.
-You can also perform cash flow management techniques such as delaying payment debts until immediately before they are due to maximize the amount of interest revenue you may accrue.
+You can monitor receivables by shortening your payment terms or offering additional ways for vendors to pay.
+You can also perform cash flow management techniques such as delaying debt payment until immediately before they’re due to maximize the amount of interest revenue you may accrue.
+If you are building a new business, you can also seek new investors to extend your runway.

 Importance of Tracking Burn Rate

-If you know your burn rate, you will be better prepared for long-term success.
-You may have to hold off on large cash outlays if your runway is diminishing.
-Creditors may not entrust you with loans if your burn rate is too high.
+A high burn rate can also impact your business in other ways.
+Creditors may hesitate to give you loans if your burn rate is too high.
 Your vendors may tighten credit terms as your burn rate increases to protect themselves from your potential default.
 Although these are normal business practices, calculating your burn rate and finding your runway period gives you the information you need to plan and increase your chances of having enough cash on hand.
-Having all of this information starts with you understanding what your burn rate is and how to calculate it.